insilichem/gpathfinder/README.rst

 .. image:: docs/data/new.jpeg
     :align: left
     :height: 30px
     :alt: NEW!
 Version 1.0.1 25th July 2019
 ----------------------------

 - New `summary.csv` file in the output with score data of all the solutions.
 - New format for the `.pdb` files of the output that can be imported as a MD movie in UCSF Chimera.
-- New `trajectory.pdb` in the output.
+- New `trajectory.pdb` file in the output.
 For each solution, shows the trajectory of the ligand, taking its center as a reference.
 - Command to lauch the program is now `gpath run` instead of `gaudi run` to ensure compatibility with GaudiMM.
 - Bug fix: similarity between solutions is calculated now at each generation, to avoid some cases where repeated or very similar solutions appeared, especially when using only clashes evaluation.